mesosphere-backup/open-docs/downloads/mesos.md

 </div>

 <em>
 This page contains information about Apache Mesos release builds.
-For release candidate builds, see the [release-candidates](/downloads/mesos-rc/) page.
+For release candidate builds, see the [mesos-rc](/downloads/mesos-rc/) page.
+For nightly builds, see the [mesos-nightly](/downloads/mesos-nightly/) page.
 </em>

 ### All releases